astoff/code-cells.el/README.md

 comment-dwim RET` in this hydra will comment out the current cell.

-Note that since `defhydra` is a macro and wraps the definition of a key in an interactive lambda when it's a sexp, we need to use `cells-do` instead of `cells-command` above.
+Note that since `defhydra` is a macro and wraps the definition of a key in an interactive lambda when it is a sexp, we need to use `cells-do` instead of `cells-command` above.

 ### Tweaking the ipynb conversion